quantiacs/documentation/en/source/data/fundamental.md

 ```

-## Potential Issues in Working with Fundamental Data:
+## Potential issues when working with fundamental data

-- **Inconsistency in fact publication among companies:**
+- Inconsistency in fact publication among companies:
   - One company might not publish a specific fact but might provide other data from which this fact can be derived.
-  - Another company, on the contrary, might directly provide the fact, omitting intermediary data.
+  - Another company might directly provide the fact, omitting intermediary data.

-- **Lack of standardized formulas for indicators:**
+- Lack of standardized formulas for indicators:
   - Not all indicators have standard calculation formulas.
-  - For some of them, each company decides on its own which fundamental facts should be used to form the indicator.
+  - For some of them, each company decides which fundamental facts to use for the indicator.
   - This can lead to the same company using different data at different times for one indicator.
-  - It's not accurate to compare companies based on such indicators.
+  - Comparing companies on such indicators is unreliable.

-- **Changing the strategy of indicator construction:**
+- Changes to indicator construction:
-  - When updating financial statements, a company may change the methodology or calculation formulas for indicators, introducing an element of uncertainty.
+  - When updating financial statements, a company may change the methodology or calculation formulas for indicators, introducing uncertainty.

-- **Errors and corrections in reports:**
+- Errors and corrections in reports:
-  - Reports can contain errors, which are corrected later, but the initial data can distort the analysis.
+  - Reports can contain errors that are corrected later, but the initial data can distort the analysis.

-- **Data omissions:**
+- Data omissions:
   - Some facts might be missing in the reports.
   - Companies might release their reports on different dates.

-- **Issues with indicators based on stock prices:**
+- Issues with indicators based on stock prices:
-  - If a company conducts a stock split before publishing a report, indicators can show unexpected changes, distorting the analysis.
+  - If a company conducts a stock split before publishing a report, indicators can show unexpected changes that distort the analysis.

 > The current implementation of Quantiacs partially resolves these issues: